barefootandbundled/barefootandbundled.github.io/_posts/2025-08-14-affordable-skincare-favorites.md

 If you've been curious about red light therapy and want to try it without spending $300+ for a panel, give this lamp a shot.
 It's the same brand as the expensive panels, in a lightweight bulb that can be used handheld or screwed into a desk lamp.
 I personally hold it up to my face each night after cleansing and it has become a little bedtime ritual.
 It comes with eye protection and a flexible cord with an on/off switch!

 * [Red Light Therapy Bulb](https://amzn.to/4fJ7Byl){: target="_blank" rel="noopener"}

+Let me know what affordable skincare products you've tried and have added to your routine!
+I'd love to know if you've tried any of these from my list.
+Leave me a comment!